Work Injury Compensation Act may be applied to 'employee-like' gig workers: Koh Poh Koon

 The authorities are also working with food and goods delivery companies here to review their work processes after traffic accidents claimed the lives of five delivery platform workers in the past year and a half.

+In contrast, workers hired by a company to do delivery work are considered employees, and covered under the two laws.

-But Senior Minister of State for Manpower Koh Poh Koon said on Tuesday (July 5) that these workers are in fact more like employees given the management controls exerted by the platforms and their algorithms.
+But Senior Minister of State for Manpower Koh Poh Koon said in Parliament on Tuesday (July 5) that these workers are in fact more like employees, given the management controls exerted by the platforms and their algorithms.

 "By providing some form of equal principle in terms of protection using the Workplace Injury Compensation Act, we hope to actually cover some of the vulnerabilities of this segment of workers," Dr Koh said.